- Work/Life Balance

 Keep our culture at the heart of what we do as we grow.

-I applied online.
-I interviewed at Alzheimer's Research UK in January 2015.
+I applied through a staffing agency.
+The process took 2 weeks.
+I interviewed at Alzheimer's Research UK (Cambridge, England) in October 2019.